Historical records matching Sir Michael Caine, CBE

 <private> Caine (Haines)child

-About Michael Joseph Caine (Micklewhite), CBE
+About Sir Michael Caine, CBE

 Sir Michael Caine, CBE (born Maurice Joseph Micklewhite; 14 March 1933) is one of only two actors nominated for an Academy Award for acting (either lead or supporting) in every decade from the 1960s to 2000s.
 In 2000, Caine was knighted by Queen Elizabeth II, in recognition of his contribution to cinema.

 He was married to actress Patricia Haines from 1955 to 1958.
 They had a daughter, Dominique (who was named after the heroine of the novel The Fountainhead by Ayn Rand).